alan-forbes-cp/repo1/README.md

 - Only comment trigger actions contained in the mainline workflow files are used (they run "from the mainline" which partly explains why it can be tricky to get PR branch information e.g. PR commit SHA).
 - Currently our action requires that any runner handling our comment trigger has the Github "gh" cli tool installed - however all (non-self-hosted) runners will have this.
 - Formal internal-test request data (i.e. external-side bot comment text) can be tailored for internal-side handshaking reqs as required.
-- Hopefully there is already a significant degree of 'best practice' wisdom on the setting of perms and applying of Github authentication techniques.
-That said ... 'repository permissions' include read/write "pull request" perms (pull requests and related comments, assignees, labels, milestones, and merges) and appear to offer something close to the internal-side granularity and restrictions we're after.
 - Security-related aspects for review include:
   - use of secrets
   - use of vanilla 'github.token'